The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Carbon Nucleosynthesis

-Fig.~\ref{fig:y_agb} compares the C yields for these four AGB models.
-Most models agree on general yield trends in mass and metallicity.
+The left panel of Fig.~\ref{fig:agb_yields} shows the C yields for the \fruity{} table (see Appendix~\ref{sec:extra_agb} for plots of the other yields).
 C production peaks between masses of $\sim$ 2--4 $\Mo$.
 As metallicity increases, the net yield decreases and the mass of peak C production increases slightly.
-As a result, these models predict AGB C production to decrease and become more rapid with increasing metallicity.
+As a result, most AGB models predict that C production becomes less efficient but more rapid with increasing metallicity.

 To integrate AGB yields with \VICE, we linearly interpolate yield tables in both mass and metallicity.
 Below the smallest mass in a table, $\ycagb$ is linearly extrapolated to 0 at $1\,\Mo$ to avoid numerical artifacts.
 The population-averaged AGB star yield is calculated with